rii-mango/GIFTI-Reader-JS/README.md

 # GIFTI-Reader-JS
 A JavaScript [GIFTI](https://www.nitrc.org/projects/gifti/) file format reader.
-This reader will parse GIFTI files, supports ASCII, Base64, and GZIP-Base64 types.
-Presently, there is more support for the .surf.gii GIFTI type.
+This reader will parse GIFTI files and supports ASCII, Base64, and GZIP-Base64 datatypes.

 ###Usage
 See the [tests](https://github.com/rii-mango/GIFTI-Reader-JS/tree/master/tests) folder for more examples.